 Generating the TOA

-Place your cursor at the point in your document where you want the TOA to begin (usually just under the heading “Table of Authorities”), go to the References tab, and click the Insert Table of Authorities button (unfortunately, it’s not labeled, but it’s the one in the upper right-hand corner):
+Place your cursor at the point in your document where you want the TOA to begin (usually just under the heading “Table of Authorities”), go to the References tab, and click the Insert Table of Authorities button in the upper right-hand corner:

 Click on each category and make sure the formatting is correct.
 If everything looks okay, click the OK button to insert your new Table of Authorities.